ZackOcall/customer-cakery/README.md

 Each footer Will contain social media(Twitter, Instagram, Facebook and TikTok) and our business email. **This is so that customers have numerous options to be able to get in touch with us be for problems with our service or just to ask questions.**

+### Responsive Layout

+With the use of flexbox and media queries, **the site's design is responsive too all screen sizes.** Breakpoints have been implemented to vary sizes and positions of content so that they fit more in line with the new extra space alloted with the new size.

+When trying to make the images in the gallery responsive I cam upon a problem with flex box where due to the number of images the last image would stretch up to 3 images wide causing a drastic drop in quality, as such I implemented a flex grow of 0 which while make the quality of all images be much better.

 ## Testing

 ### Google Chrome